 Students with good scholastic records may apply to the Undergraduate Honors Program any time during their junior or presenior years.
 (Students within three quarters of graduation are past this admission point.)
-At the time of admission, they must have a cumulative GPA of 3.5 or better.
-Courses used to meet the requirements of the Undergraduate Honors Program must also be used toward requirements for the bachelor's degree.
+At the time of admission to the honors program, they must have a cumulative GPA of 3.5 or better.
+Courses used to meet the honors requirements must also be used toward requirements for the bachelor's degree.

 Honors students participating in the program must

-- Complete at least three units of approved advanced study (including courses normally accepted at the graduate level) with an average grade of B or better - Complete an extended independent study project (at least two quarters on the same topic) leading to an acceptable report
+- Complete at least three units of approved advanced study (including courses normally accepted at the graduate level) with an average grade of B or better. - Complete an extended independent study project (at least two quarters on the same topic) leading to an acceptable report.

 Successful completion of the honors program will be noted on the student's transcript.
 Recognition also will be given in the Commencement program.
-If a student's individually evaluated performance is not judged to meet the standards of success, the student will still receive course grades and credits as earned.
+If his or her performance is not judged to meet the honors standards, the student will still receive course grades and credits as earned.